Trusted WordPress tutorials, when you need them most.

 A simple fix to this issue is updating your WordPress version.
 This bug has since then been resolved.
 If you are using version 5.7 or lower, then we highly recommend updating your WordPress to the latest version.

 We hope this article helped you learn about the common block editor issues and how to fix them.
-You may also want to see our guide on common WordPress errors and how to fix them and the ultimate guide to WordPress SEO for beginners.
+You may also want to see our guide on common WordPress errors and how to fix them, and how to fix the 504 gateway timeout error in WordPress.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.